-The Youwuzhen watershed (approximately 5.39 km), which is part of the Zhuxi watershed within Changting County, Fujian Province, China, was chosen as the study area (Figure 6).
-The primary geomorphological characteristics of the small watershed are the low mountains and hills with steep slopes (up to 52.9° and with an average slope of 16.8° in the watershed) and broad alluvial valleys (Qin et al., 2018).
+The Youwuzhen watershed (approximately 5.39 km2) in Changting County, Fujian Province, China, was chosen as the study area (Figure 6).
+The primary geomorphological characteristics are the low mountains and hills with steep slopes (up to 52.9° and with an average slope of 16.8° in the watershed) and broad alluvial valleys (Qin et al., 2018).
 The study area has a mid-subtropical monsoon moist climate, with an annual average temperature of 18.3 °C and precipitation of 1697 mm.
 Precipitation is characterized by concentrated and intense thunderstorm events, contributing about three-quarters of the annual precipitation from March to August.
 The mainland-use types were forests, paddy fields, and orchards, with area ratios of 59.8, 20.6, and 12.8%, respectively.
 Additionally, the forests in the study area are dominated by secondary or human-made forests with scattered Masson's pine (Pinus massoniana).
-The soil types in the study area were red soil (78.4%), majorly distributed in hilly regions, and paddy soil (21.6%), primarily distributed in broad alluvial valleys (Chen et al., 2013, 2017).
+The soil types were red soil (78.4%), majorly distributed in hilly regions, and paddy soil (21.6%) in valleys (Chen et al., 2013, 2017).
 The red soil, originating from granite, underwent substantial weathering, rendering it inherently lacking essential nutrients, deficient organic matter content, and limited capacity to hold water and thus vulnerable to erosion.

-As a result of the above natural conditions and long-term human activities (e.g., forest destruction), T this study area has become is in one of the counties with the most severely soil erodedsion counties in the granite - red soil region of Ssouthern China (Chen et al., 2013L.J.
-Zhu et al., 2021).
+As a result of the above natural conditions and long-term human activities (e.g., forest destruction), this area has become one of the most severely eroded counties in the granite-red soil region of southern China (Chen et al., 2013).

 The watershed management goal in the Youwuzhen watershed in this case study is maximizing the soil erosion reduction rate and minimizing the investment.
-The modeling process of this watershed planning optimization application adopts the work of Shen et al. (under review2023) and is briefly introduced in the following subsection.
+The modeling process of this watershed planning optimization application adopts the work of Shen et al. (2023) and is briefly introduced in the following subsection.

-Figure 6 Map of Youwuzhen watershed in Changting County, Fujian Province, China, and spatial distribution of the fundamental spatial distribution scenario of best management practices (BMPs) scenario based on slope position units derived from Zhu et al. (2019b).
+Figure 6 Map of Youwuzhen watershed in Changting County, Fujian Province, China, and spatial distribution of the fundamental best management practice (BMP) scenario based on slope position units derived from Zhu et al. (2019b).
 Four BMPs are included: closing measures (CM), arbor-bush-herb mixed plantation (ABHMP), low-quality forest improvement (LQFI), and economic fruit (EF).